-The property has a small garden area to the front with shrubs bordering the footpath.
-Access to the property is via a block paving path boarded by a small masonry wall on the party line.
+The property has a medium sized area with shrubs bordering the footpath.
+Access to the property is via a driveway which also leads to an open fronted garage.

-The rear garden has a path leading to a garden gate on to a shared public foot path, The garden are has a laid lawn and mature plants and shrubs and a pond.
-The garden is enclosed on all sides by a timber post, rail, and paling fence.
+The rear garden has been concreted.
+The garden is enclosed on by a timber post, rail, and paling fence and low masonry wall.